btRooke/verble/README.md

 ~~Now (thanks to domain.com) it's hosted at [verble.tech](https://verble.tech).~~

-That domain expired so now it's on GitHub pages - we might have run out of credits on AssemblyAI's STT API though...
+That domain expired - should really put it on GitHub pages...

 ## Inspiration